Gender Pay Gap

 The majority of our staff are on ‘Agenda for Change’ Terms and Conditions of Service, a national evaluation framework and pay structure which determines pay bandings.
 Within each band there are a number of incremental pay progression points that apply to both men and women, which can take up to 8 years to be realise the top of the band.
 Under the right circumstances this can be a contributing factor to the gender pay gap.

 Healthcare is delivered 24/7, 365 days of the year, this results in some staff working unsocial hours, being ‘on-call’ and working public holidays, in recognition of this they receive enhanced pay in addition to basic pay.
 This mainly applies to clinical staff and some non-clinical senior managers and is another contributing factor to the gender pay gap.

-Read Recommendations and Action Plan to address our Gender Pay Gap here
+- Read recommendations and our action plan to address our Gender Pay Gap [pdf]

 Find out more about the Gender Pay Gap on the gov.uk website.